w3c/musicxml/docgenerator/README.md

 ```

 2. Go to http://127.0.0.1:8000/ in your web browser.
-You'll be able to browse the MNX documentation.
+You'll be able to browse the MusicXML documentation.

 ## Editing the documentation